mrdbourke/pytorch-apple-silicon/README.md

 ## Setup a machine learning environment with PyTorch on Mac (short version)

 > **Note:**
-> As of May 21 2022, accelerated PyTorch for Mac (PyTorch using the Apple Silicon GPU) is still in beta, so expect some rough edges.
+> As of June 30 2022, accelerated PyTorch for Mac (PyTorch using the Apple Silicon GPU) is still in beta, so expect some rough edges.

 **Requirements:**
 * Apple Silicon Mac (M1, M1 Pro, M1 Max, M1 Ultra, etc).